lidefi87/Crabeater_Distribution_East_Antarctica/Scripts/05_SDMs/05_RandomForest.md

 Due to their good predictive performance and relatively easy implementation, RFs are widely used in a wide range of regression and classification problems, including in species distribution.
+We will use a modified version of Random Forests called *Balanced* or *Down-sampled* Random Forests, which uses the same number of background and presence points in each of the trees included in this model.
+This approach has been shown to improve predictive performance of RFs trained on “presence-background” data as we are doing here.

-In this project, we will use Random Forest as one of the model algorithms to be included in our Species Distribution Model ensemble to estimate the distribution of crabeater seals in the recent past.
+In this project, we will use Down-sampled Random Forests as one of the model algorithms that form part of our Species Distribution Model ensemble to estimate the distribution of crabeater seals in the recent past in East Antarctica.

 ## Loading libraries